justinwhatley/classify_coherence/README.md

 #### cnn.py
 This is the class that implements the underlying logic of our convolutional neural network.
 It creates the actual network, connects layers, implements the convolution, etc.

-#### randomize_words.py
-This file was used to randomize the `Arg2` of our training data, using several `gamma` values that specify the probability of each word of being swapped with another.

-#### crowdflower_sampling.py
-This file randomly chooses a fixed number of samples from each of our datasets to get them annotated on Crowdflower.

 #### connective_middle_frequency.py
 This file looks at which connectives in our data are more likely to be in the middle of `Arg1` and `Arg2`.
 It was not used for our experiments, but is still in the code because it would be useful if we want to experiment with unannotated data in the future.